 - Sign up for a mail forwarding service ($10–25/month)

-- Pick banks with Canadian-specific programs that don’t require this
+- Pick banks with Canadian-specific programs that don’t require a US address

 2. SSN or ITIN Requirement